Philip Van Peer

 Fields of papers citing papers by Philip Van Peer

-This network shows the specialization of papers citing the papers produced by Philip Van Peer.
-Nodes represent fields, and links connect fields that are likely to share authors.
+This network shows the impact of papers produced by Philip Van Peer.
+Nodes represent research fields, and links connect fields that are likely to share authors.
+Colored nodes show fields that tend to cite the papers produced by Philip Van Peer.
 The network helps show where Philip Van Peer may publish in the future.

 Countries citing papers authored by Philip Van Peer